trivago/gollum/docs/src/gen/consumer/console.rst

 **Pipe** (default: stdin)

   Defines the pipe to read from.
 This can be "stdin" or the path to a named pipe.
-If the named pipe is not existing it will be creared.
+If the named pipe doesn't exist, it will be created.
   By default this paramater is set to "stdin".

 **Permissions** (default: 0644)

-  Accepts an octal number string containing the unix file permissions used when creating a named pipe.
+  Defines the UNIX filesystem permissions used when creating the named pipe as an octal number.
   By default this paramater is set to "0664".

 **ExitOnEOF** (default: true)

-  Can be set to true to trigger an exit signal if the pipe is closed i.e. when EOF is detected.
+  If set to true, the plusing triggers an exit signal if the pipe is closed, i.e. when EOF is detected.
   By default this paramater is set to "true".